How to Shop

 Tax-free shopping is available to foreign tourists at licensed stores when making purchases of over 5000 yen at a given store or mall on one calendar day.
 A passport is required when shopping tax-free.
 Note that at many shops, it is necessary to first pay the full price (including the consumption tax) at the cashier and then obtain a refund at a customer service desk.

-Because some visitors have been abusing the system by illegally reselling purchased goods within Japan, the government is considering to change the system into one in which customers will get the tax refund at the airport before departure rather than at the shop itself.
-The changes are expected to be put into effect in 2025 at the earliest.
+Because some visitors have been abusing the system by illegally reselling purchased goods within Japan, the government is planning to change the system into one in which customers will get the tax refund at the airport before departure rather than at the shop itself.
+The changes are expected to be put into effect from 2026 at the earliest.

 Be aware that goods purchased in Japan may be subject to import duties in your home country.
 Also be aware of the differences in operating voltages, language settings and other standards that may exist in products bought in Japan.